Using Assembly Language with libgccjit#

 A gcc_jit_extended_asm represents an extended

-statement: a series of low-level instructions inside a function that convert inputs to outputs.To avoid having an API entrypoint with a very large number of parameters, an extended
+asmstatement: a series of low-level instructions inside a function that convert inputs to outputs.To avoid having an API entrypoint with a very large number of parameters, an extended

-, followed by calls to add operands and set other properties of the statement.There are two API entrypoints for creating a
+asmstatement is made in stages: an initial call to create thegcc_jit_extended_asm, followed by calls to add operands and set other properties of the statement.There are two API entrypoints for creating a

-statement with no control flow, andgcc_jit_block_end_with_extended_asm_goto()
+gcc_jit_extended_asm:gcc_jit_block_add_extended_asm()for anasmstatement with no control flow, andgcc_jit_block_end_with_extended_asm_goto()for anasm goto.

 For example, to create the equivalent of: